runtimerevolution/python-knowledge-base/docs/django/image_field.md

 Other way of implementing a view test that includes an ImageField is with the `SimpleUploadedFile()` method.

+The code below will generate an Image with the PIL Library, save it in a temporary file, process it with `SimpleUploadedFile()` method and then make the POST request.

+In this case the tearDown method still needs to be implemented, since the POST request will save the image in the media folder.

 ````python
 from django.core.files.uploadedfile import SimpleUploadedFile
 from io import BytesIO